Constitution of New Mexico

-The Constitution of the State of New Mexico (Constitución del Estado de Nuevo México) is the document governing the political framework of the U.S. state of New Mexico.
-It was adopted by Constitutional Convention on November 21, 1910, ratified by vote of the people on November 5, 1911, and became effective upon admission to the union on January 6, 1912.
+The Constitution of the State of New Mexico (Constitución del Estado de Nuevo México) is the document that establishes the fundamental political framework of the U.S. state of New Mexico.
+It sets forth the principles and structure of government, enumerates the rights of citizens, and functions as the supreme law of the state, subordinate only to the United States Constitution.